Australian Business Structures: Which Is Best for Tax and Liability?

 Trusts do not have the tax advantages they used to.

-Trusts are one of the oldest legal structures devised and have been used to handle everything from family inheritances to funding political activities.
+Trusts are among the oldest legal structures and have been used to handle everything from family inheritances to funding political activities.
 A Trust is simply an arrangement wherein an overseer, known as a Trustee, manages assets.
 If you entrust your business to a Trustee, it will act as a business manager, making decisions, disbursing funds and paying bills.

 The main benefit of operating a Trust is that it gives you flexibility in how income from the Trust is distributed.